 Microsoft has reliable products for small to mid-sized organizations.
 It is typically a good fit for companies that are already leveraging the Microsoft technology stack (i.e., Microsoft Dynamics).
 Microsoft is rising and gaining market-share with many pre-configured enterprise processes.

-SAP is designed for large, enterprise type organizations.
+SAP is well known for large, enterprise type organizations.
 While the solution set can be the longest in duration to implement, it is often explicitly built for the company’s requirements.
 SAP Business ByDesign is an interesting option for mid-sized companies.

 Infor is still emerging as a global, enterprise solution.
 The platform is a set of applications that can be configured to meet companies’ needs.
 Many large enterprise type organizations are leveling well with best practice implementation accelerators.